 The calories will vary depending mostly on how much nut butter you put into the shake.
 Strawberries are the least calorically dense ingredient other than water.
 The shake will be around 500 to 600 calories.
 It’s hard to believe such a large and filling shake can be so few calories.

-I used to use the Nutribullet Pro, but it did not hold up well for me.
+I used to use the Nutribullet Pro (affiliate link), but it did not hold up well for me.
 The cup broke a couple times and the battery stopped working.

-The Nutribullet Rx sustained nearly daily use before the motor stopped working, but I pushed it to the limit by adding a ton of frozen fruits.
+The Nutribullet Rx (affiliate link) sustained nearly daily use before the motor stopped working, but I pushed it to the limit by adding a ton of frozen fruits.

 Here are a few stats comparing the Rx to the Pro model:

 - 15.16 x 15.16 x 13.11 inches vs. 12.01 x 7.72 x 15.94 inches